sam-baumann/jgraph/README.md

 known possible problems:
 - If more than one player who plays on a given day have the same name, there is no way to specify the correct one so it won't always work.
 As far as I know, there are no two active players who have the same name but it's possible.
 - I'm not sure how far back the shot data goes.
 If there are no coordinates in the data then there will be an error
+- If a shot came from the other end of the ice (from the defensive zone), it will be transformed to the offensive zone as if the shot had come from there.
+This is pretty rare, even rarer to score from that range.
+Most likely could mess up some empty net goals though.